 Considering that automation was shown to increase productivity, it was postulated that increases in automation would also enable farms to reduce their workforce per unit of production.
 Conversely, no detectable relationship was found between increasing automation investment and labour force present on a farm.
-The minor relationship present indicated that, if anything, farms that spent more on automation were more likely to increase their workforce than reduce it.
+The minor relationship between automation and workforce size indicated that, if anything, farms that spent more on automation were more likely to increase their workforce rather than reduce it.